sndrv/devart-template/project_posts/2014-02-01-Introduction.md

 ![Portfolio2 Image](http://sndrv.com/moma/WeARinMoMA.jpg?raw=true "Portfolio2 Image")
 [sndrv.com/moma](http://sndrv.com/moma)

 The paralel digital world is without limits, when you're able to program it.
 I often invite a global audience to interact with my projects.
 Not with massive events at specific locations, but with subtle and conceptual events instead, impactful for those that are open to it.
-The "Global Choreography" was the biggest -but at the same time most invisible- flashmob ever organised
-[(globalchoreography.info)](http://globalchoreography.info).
-I updated the classic game of PONG to reflect the world anno now: a multi-multi-player version with global players appearing visually in your 3D surroundings thanks to augmented reality.
+The "Global Choreography" was the biggest (but at the same time most invisible) flashmob ever organised: [globalchoreography.info](http://globalchoreography.info).
+I updated the classic game of PONG to reflect the world anno now: a multi-player augmented reality version with global players to PONG to: [sndrv.com/pong](http://sndrv.com/pong)

 ![Sketch2 Image](../project_images/globalpong.jpg?raw=true "Sketch2 Image")